DerploidEntertainment/UnityUtil/README.md

 1. Make sure you have both [Git](https://git-scm.com/) and [Git LFS](https://git-lfs.github.com/) installed before adding this package to your Unity project.
 2. Add the [UnityNuGet](https://github.com/xoofx/UnityNuGet) scoped registry so that you can install NuGet packages through the Unity Package Manager.
 3. Install dependencies in your Unity project.
 This is an opinionated list of 3rd party assets/packages that UnityUtil leverages for certain features.
     Unfortunately, some of these assets cost money.
-In the future, I will break apart UnityUtil's features into separate packages, so that users can ignore specific packages and not spend money on their Asset Store dependencies.
+In the future, UnityUtil's features will be broken up into separate packages, so that users can ignore specific packages and not spend money on their Asset Store dependencies.
     - [Odin Inspector](https://odininspector.com/) (v3.0.12 or above).
         After installing, close the Editor and copy the `Sirenix/` folder from `Assets/` to a new `odininspector/` folder under `Packages/`.